bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 #### 1.1.1 Unit Tests

 Each class will have an associated unit test to verify methods associated with that class are implemented correctly.
 Unit tests will avoid testing methods or interfaces that are not exclusive to the unit under test.
-Unit tests shall be run by the Development Lead, the developers, and the QA Manager.
+Unit tests shall be run by the Development Lead, Developers, and the QA Manager.

 #### 1.1.2 Integration Tests

-Integration tests will test the relationships between multiple classes and with external libraries.
-Integration Tests shall be run by the Development Lead, the developers, and the QA Manager.
+Integration tests will test the relationships between multiple classes and external libraries.
+Integration Tests shall be run by the Development Lead, Developers, and the QA Manager.

 #### 1.1.3 System Tests